actions/delete-package-versions/README.md

   # Name of the package.
   # Defaults to an empty string.
-  # Required if `package-version-ids` input is not given.
+  # Required if `package-version-ids` or `package-names` input is not given.
   package-name:

+  # Names of the package.
+  # Can be one of the following:
+  # - a single package name
+  # - a group of packages that matches a wildcard at start, end, both sides, or all packages (e.g. "package*")
+  # - a group of packages that matches a regex, must start with slash at the beginning and end (e.g. "/package.*/")
+  # - a comma separated list of the previous cases
+  # Defaults to an empty string.
+  # Required if `package-version-ids` or `package-name` input is not given.
+  package-names:

   # The number of old versions to delete starting from the oldest version.
   # Defaults to 1.